Starring A Star As A Star

 - In Blazing Saddles, Broadway musical star Madeline Kahn plays the famous stage performer Lili von Shtupp, aka the "Teutonic Titwillow."

 - In the movie version of Bewitched big star Will Ferrell stars as (washed-up, but still famous) movie star Jack Wyatt, who is looking to revitalize his career, which is why he's starring as Darrin in a revival of Bewitched.
-Highley lauded actress Shirley MacLaine also plays Iris Smythson, one of the world's greatest actresses of all time, who is also co-starring in the new series as Endora.
+Highley lauded actress Shirley MacLaine also plays Iris Smythson, one of the world's greatest actresses of all time, who is also co-starring in the new series as the new Endora.

 - An upcoming biopic about George Romero, Dad of the Dead, will star iconic horror actor Robert Englund in the title role.